Strange Angels (Laurie Anderson album)

-Strange Angels is the fifth album overall and fourth studio album by performance artist and singer Laurie Anderson, released by Warner Bros.
+Strange Angels is the fifth album overall and fourth studio album by American performance artist and singer Laurie Anderson, released by Warner Bros.
 Records in 1989.

 With this release, Anderson attempted to move away from her previous image as a performance artist into a more musical realm.
-Although music had always been part of her performance, it was never brought to the fore as much as it was on Strange Angels.
-Anderson did more singing on this album than she did on previous albums.
-As a result, completion of this album was delayed for nearly a year when Anderson decided that she needed to take singing lessons; in the process she discovered that she was a soprano.
+At one point, she considered the idea of compiling film soundtracks around her house into an album.
+She reckoned that this process would take a few weeks to complete, but ultimately decided to move in a different direction that relied more on melodies.
+Anderson took singing lessons after realizing that one of the songs required it.
+"I was working on a song and it was turning out kind of slick.
+It was something I never released.
+The back-up singers did their part and I stepped up to the mic and realized that the song should be sung.
+It was a little late to have the realization that I had no idea how to sing."

 The album includes contributions from vocal artist Bobby McFerrin.
 Its cover photo was shot by Robert Mapplethorpe, who died several months before the album's release.
 One of the songs on this album, "The Dream Before" (also known as "Hansel and Gretel Are Alive and Well") had been introduced several years earlier in her short film What You Mean We? while she had performed "Babydoll" and "The Day the Devil" years previously on Saturday Night Live.

-Reaction to Anderson's new direction was mixed, with some critics praising her new style, while some accused her of abandoning her performance art roots, even though Anderson soon began work on a major piece titled The Nerve Bible.
-Her next album would not be released for five years.